jericson/jericson.github.io/_posts/2023-05-31-mod_strike.md

 It's looking like at least some of the moderators on the Stack Exchange network are [discussing a possible strike](https://discord.gg/FCWJXZM).
-While it's been relatively quite since [a number of moderators resigned](https://meta.stackexchange.com/questions/342039/firing-community-managers-stack-exchange-is-not-interested-in-cooperating-with) three years ago, the company has once again shown it does not trust
+While it's been relatively quiet since [a number of moderators resigned](https://meta.stackexchange.com/questions/342039/firing-community-managers-stack-exchange-is-not-interested-in-cooperating-with) three years ago, the company has once again shown it does not trust